 Elena's research interests include the concepts of governance/governmentality, capacity-building, resilience, peoplehood and democracy promotion; EU Global Security Strategy and Foreign Policies (ENP/EaP) including relations with Russia, Eastern Europe and Central Asia.
 In 2011 Elena completed a large ESRC-funded project (RES-061-25-0001) titled 'Europeanising or securitising the outsiders: Assessing the EU's partnership-building with Eastern Europe' (2008-2011), which findings contributed towards revising EU policies in the eastern neighbourhood, with a particular focus on ‘partnership’.
 She is currently a CO-I to the H2020 UPTAKE (EU 691818) project ‘Building Research Excellence in Russian and East European Studies’ in partnership with the Universities of Tartu and Uppsala (please visit the project site), and a PI to the ERASMUS+ project (2016-2-UK01-KA107-034991) focusing on capacity-building at Belarusian State University (2017-18).

-Recently Elena has been awarded a prestigious GCRF RCUK 1st Call GROW funding (ES/PO10849/1, £4,1mln), the only such award in the field of Politics and IR in the UK.
-In partnership with Professor Siddharth Saxena from Cambridge University, Elena will focus on ‘good governance’ and research excellence capacity-building with the Belarusian State University, Azerbaijan Diplomatic Academy, University of World Economy and Diplomacy in Uzbekistan and National University in Tajikistan.
+In 2017 Elena was awarded a prestigious GCRF COMPASS 1st Call GROW funding (ES/P010849/1, £4mln), the only such award in the field of Politics and IR in the UK.
+In partnership with Dr Siddharth Saxena from Cambridge University, the project sets to explore new approaches to ‘governance’ with a focus on resilience, capacity-building, and communal identity as building blocks to understand the connection between domestic and global governance, in a search for more sustainable order.
+GCRF COMPASS project works in partnership with ADA University (Azerbaijan), Belarusian State University, National University (Tajikistan) and the University of World Economy and Diplomacy (Uzbekistan).
+Please visit the project’s website here

 Academic office hours are available on the Moodle Student Guide